Daniel J. Frey

 These questions require deductive reasoning.

-The news hosts ask, why are people not wearing a mask?
+The news hosts ask, Why are people not wearing a mask?

 The answer is racism.